blockades/mmt_resources/research/secp_writeup.md

 ## Current state of this project

-- Key generation, seeded key generation, signing and verification are implemented and passing tests on our [fork of ssb-keys](https://github.com/blockades/ssb-keys) see also [further discussion in the initial pull request](https://github.com/blockades/ssb-keys/pull/1).
+- Key generation, seeded key generation, signing and verification are implemented and passing tests on our [fork of ssb-keys](https://github.com/blockades/ssb-keys).
+See also [further discussion in the initial pull request](https://github.com/blockades/ssb-keys/pull/1).
 - We have used [secp256k1-node](https://github.com/cryptocoinjs/secp256k1-node), and the [keccak](https://github.com/cryptocoinjs/keccak) module, the same one as ethereumJS, for hashing messages before signing.
 - The `.secp256k1` suffix for feedIds is allowed in our [fork of ssb-ref](https://github.com/blockades/ssb-ref)
 - Some other experiments can be found in [this repo](https://github.com/blockades/secp_experiments)